 Section 4.
 Ribbons and rosettes.
-If offered, all ribbons and rosettes must include the UKC logo, and should specify lure coursing.
+If offered, all ribbons and rosettes must include the UKC Seal of Merit, and should specify lure coursing.
 The following ribbon colors are mandatory.
 Ribbons awarded for all other wins may be any other colors or combination of colors.